Planning Applications

 The Neighbourhood Planning Team aims to:

-We want local views to inform the future of Haddenham and have your say in the development and growth of the village, please see our drop-in sessions below.
+We want local views to inform the future of Haddenham and have your say in the development and growth of the village, and held drop-in sessions on the 25th and 27th September 2025.

 Streetscape Project